Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Is Vis Island Worth It?

 Oh, Vis, you were SO worth it, my darling!
-I had been wanting to visit this island for so far, and when I finally made it, it was worth every bit of hype.
-As soon as I left, I was trying to convince my boyfriend to return for a full week next year.
+I had been wanting to visit this island for so long and when I finally made it, it was worth every bit of hype.
+As soon as I left, I was trying to convince my partner that we needed to return for a full week the very next year.

 Don’t overlook Vis.
-This is a very special island, and nowhere else in Croatia feels like this.
-And for people who have traveled to Croatia before, it might be the smartest choice of all.
+This is a very special island; nowhere else in Croatia feels like this.
+And for people who have traveled to Croatia before, Vis might be the best choice of all.

 Planning a Trip to Croatia: